 What will your business look like in five years?
 What kind of work will you be doing?
-How many clients will you have?
-How many people will you employ?
-How much will your company earn?
 If your answer is a wince or a shrug, it’s time to develop a better business plan.

 We asked Matthew Baker, Vice-President of Strategic Planning here at FreshBooks to share some simple and practical advice to help your small business experience steady growth and increase your career satisfaction.